 Diversity & Inclusion

-The John V. Roach Honors College at TCU is resolutely committed to achieving diversity and inclusion.
-We understand and admit that our current diversity profile is not optimal, and are working diligently to improve representation within the College and encourage diversity in all of its forms.
+The John V. Roach Honors College at TCU is resolutely committed to achieving diversity, equity, inclusion, and access.
+We are working diligently to improve representation within the College and encourage diversity in all of its forms.
 Our ultimate goal is the creation of a fully-inclusive atmosphere that encourages everyone to feel welcome and valued and provides a safe and productive learning environment.

 Here are just a few things the John V. Roach Honors College is doing in an effort to improve our diversity: